What to Expect During Live Donor Liver Surgery

 Here is what you can generally expect during your recovery:

-- In 2-3 weeks: Your liver function will normalize.
-You will be allowed to drive again when you regain your physical strength and stop taking pain medications.
+- In two to three weeks: Your liver function normalizes.
+You are allowed to drive again when you regain your physical strength and stop taking pain medications.

 - In six to 12 weeks: Your activity level increases, and you may wish to return to work or school.
 Some people heal more quickly than others, so this time can vary from donor to donor.

 - In two to three months: Your liver volume will have regenerated to at least 80% of its original size.
 Most patients report feeling “completely normal,” and nearly all donors are back to work or school.